laffra/cacophonia/README.md

 Inside the Cacophonia UI, you can enable sounds when certain plugins interact:

- - Click the `mute` checkbox in the UI to toggle sound
+ - Click the `mute` checkbox in the UI to toggle sound.
- - Switch sound themes by choosing a different theme in the dropdown showing `Suspense`
+ - Switch sound themes by choosing a different theme in the dropdown showing `Suspense`.
- - Choose your own instruments by checking `manual`
+ - Choose your own instruments by checking `manual`:
-   - All instruments will be muted
+   - All instruments will be muted.
    - Select a given plugin (e.g., `swt`) and then choose an instrument (e.g., `xylophone`) from the dropdown:

      ![Cacophonia UI](/images/ui-swt-xylophone.png)